-The problem with this rule is that we do not recognize its urgency in the beginning.
-We only begin to understand after we have had some bad experiences with this “friend thing”.
+The problem with this rule is that we do not recognize its necessity right at the beginning of the breakup.
+We only begin to understand after we’ve had bad experiences with “being friends” with them.

 Why do we aspire to stay friends with our Exes, even though we sense that it’s bad for us?

-- They may take advantage of you for occasional sex without commitment, (this is especially true for male dumpers).
+- They may take advantage of you for occasional sex without commitment (this is especially the case for male Dumpers).

-- You will have certain expectations they certainly can’t fulfill – you love them, but your Ex doesn’t return the feelings.
+- You will have expectations they certainly can’t fulfill: You love them, but your Ex doesn’t return the feeling.

-- You will constantly be looking for “signs” that there is still a chance, (this will destroy you in the long run).
+- You will continuously be looking for “signs” that there is still a chance (this will destroy you in the long run).

-The dumper wants to stay friends for nearly the same reasons, only their motivation is different:
+The Dumper wants to stay friends for nearly the same reasons as the Dumpee, only their motivation is different:

 - They often want you around because they also don’t want to lose you.